Swallow-a-Bicycle Theatre and The Prairie Place-Ancestors Collective, in partnership with Calgary Public Library and Historic Calgary Week, present:

 Book your free tickets here!

 Join us for this Historic Calgary Week mini film series highlighting Black Life and History in Alberta and Canada, curated by The Prairie Place-Ancestors Collective & Swallow-a-Bicycle Theatre.
-Featuring: Keystone Is, We Call Him Sir Charles, Trax, Kickin’ Up A Fuss, Walking With Ghosts on John Ware’s Land, and a Film Reel highlighting Cheryl Foggo’s 35-year film career.
+Featuring: Trax, For Caesar, Keystone Is…, Walking with Ghosts at John Ware’s Homestead, and a Film Reel highlighting Cheryl Foggo’s 35-year film career.

 EVENT SCHEDULE